History of chemical warfare: Accidental release

 The whole affair was kept secret at the time and for many years after the war.
 According to the U.S. military account, "Sixty-nine deaths were attributed in whole or in part to the mustard gas, most of them American merchant seamen" out of 628 mustard gas military casualties.

 The large number of civilian casualties among the Italian population was not recorded.
 Part of the confusion and controversy derives from the fact that the German attack was highly destructive and lethal in itself, also apart from the accidental additional effects of the gas (the attack was nicknamed "The Little Pearl Harbor"), and attribution of the causes of death between the gas and other causes is far from easy.

 Rick Atkinson, in his book The Day of Battle, describes the intelligence that prompted Allied leaders to deploy mustard gas to Italy.
 This included Italian intelligence that Adolf Hitler had threatened to use gas against Italy if the state changed sides, and prisoner of war interrogations suggesting that preparations were being made to use a "new, egregiously potent gas" if the war turned decisively against Germany.
 Atkinson concludes, "No commander in 1943 could be cavalier about a manifest threat by Germany to use gas."

+Soviet Union

+There were multiple reports that the Soviets used battle gas, distributed variously by artillery, airplane, and blowers, in December 1939 during the Winter War.
+Tests were inconclusive as the detectability of gases diminished quickly.
+The common conclusion of Finnish authorities by the end of the war was that no chemical weapons were used, although accidental use is also possible.